shiquan35/ParkWhereSG/README.md

 # ParkWhereSG

-Search for the nearest public carpark to your destination in Singapore.
+Search for the nearest public carpark and lot availability to your destination in Singapore.

 ## To start the app

-Run `npm i` for both backend and frontend files
+Run `npm i` for both backend and frontend files<br />
+Then run `nodemon index` or `node index` in the backend folder, and run `npm run start` in the frontend folder.

 Note:
 if you do not have `node` `nodemon` globally installed, please install it (`npm i nodemon`, `npm i node`) after running `npm i`